coddingtonbear/saleae-enrichable-spi-analyzer/README.md

 For each frame found by Saleae Logic, your script will receive on stdin the following tab-delimited fields ending with a newline character:

 * "bubble"
+* packet id: A hexadecimal integer indicating the packet that this frame is a member of.
 * frame index: A hexadecimal integer indicating this frame's index.
 * starting sample ID: A hexadecimal integer indicating the frame's starting sample ID.